Archive

 Defensive Acceleration Hackathon

-Horizon Omega Desautels Faculty of Management, McGill University, Montréal In-Person
+Desautels Faculty of Management, McGill University, Montréal

 48-hour hackathon on defensive acceleration (def/acc): building technology to protect against pandemics, cybercrime, and powerful AI.
 Organized with Apart Research. $20,000 USD in prizes.
 Registration through Apart Research's event page required.